Prokleta-Kuja/albumica/README.md

 # Albumica

+- update original field in media to match preview but without preview suffix and extension
 - remove no create query
 - fix media count on tag selection &nbsp;
 - tag selection order by asc